Alkaratus/beside_the_park/recrutation_project/README.md

 After launch of MySQL docker, you have to execute FirstUsage.sql file to make database work, and for creating databases or execute this lines

+There is credentials for the DB:

+driver: mysql

+server: localhost

+login: root

+password: password

 ```mysql
     create schema beside_the_park;
     create schema beside_the_park_test;